 Let's bring them back!

-Consider this perfect example of HTML sitemap for the New York Times .
-Not only does it link to almost every important page on the site, but it is organized by date, content format, and topic.
+Consider this perfect example of HTML site map for the New York Times Not only does it link to almost every major page on the site, but it is organized by date, content format and theme.

 10. Link to relevant new content

-Sometimes we run into this problem: publish a new service or product, and it is not going anywhere.
-No visibility, no rankings, and no traffic.
+Sometimes, we run into this problem: you publish a new service or product, and it goes nowhere.
+No visibility, no ratings and no traffic.